MGM Psychological Associates

-My office is located in a quiet residential area of Highland Park in the East End of Pittsburgh.
-Our building is called The Nuin Center, which is home to a variety of body and mind practitioners.
-It is located on the corner of Bryant and Mellon Streets.
-The building is white brick with a black iron rod fence around it.
-There are eight parking spaces for clients inside the lot.
+My office is located in a vibrant urban area of Shadyside in the East End of Pittsburgh.
+My practice is located in The Rubicon, which is home to a small group practice of direct care physicians and psychotherapists.
+It is located on South Highland Ave near the Casbah restaurant and across from Adda’s Coffee Shop.
+There are eight parking spaces for clients adjacent to the building.

 I am a licensed psychologist and I have been providing psychotherapy services in individual and group therapy for the past 27 years.
 My professional background originated in the field of addiction and family systems, where I worked for ten years with individuals, groups, families and the general public.

 As a therapist, my training and clinical orientation has been centered around Gestalt therapy, Object Relations, Psychoanalytic Work and Characterological Development.
 My current work is a body-mind synthesis of all these fields.

 I place great value on the capacity of the psychotherapist to be vital in body and mind, to be deeply interested in both the well-being and the disturbance within the client, and to accompany the client to places within themselves that need re-examination, support, encouragement, and challenge.